 Here’s how the BEAST attack works in detail.

 How does the BEAST attack work?

 BEAST relies on the predictable nature of how initialization vectors are generated as part of the encryption process in CBC mode.
-Due to the predictability in this process, along with the fixed size of ciphers (i.e., blocks), attackers can manipulate cipher block boundaries (the chosen boundary attack part of BEAST) and slowly reveal plaintext, without actually having to decrypt it by obtaining the key.
+Due to the predictability in this process and the fixed size of ciphers (i.e., blocks), attackers can manipulate cipher block boundaries (the chosen boundary attack part of BEAST) and slowly reveal plaintext without actually having to decrypt it by obtaining the key.

 A brief explanation of how block ciphers work is required to understand this process.

 TLS, block ciphers, and initialization vectors

 TLS uses cipher suites with symmetric encryption and block ciphers in the main.
 Symmetric encryption means that the same key is used to encrypt and decrypt information.
 To be more protected, though, an asymmetric encryption mechanism is initially used during the negotiation process between browser and server to arrive at the shared key.
 After the shared key is negotiated, encryption proceeds in a symmetric fashion which is faster.